javiermarques/DevopsAppAws/SOLUTION.md

 For creating the infra, `terraform plan` first to check the changes that are going to be applied and the `terraform apply` Terraform recipe already looks up for the newest Amazon image available, so building a new one will attach the new image to the ASG

+There is a healthcheck bash script, just run it without arguments and will output if server is returning 200 http code or not